Success Of Climate Deal Will Hinge On Chemistry

 Advanced materials will also be needed for more sustainable and energy-efficient transportation and construction, says Achim Steiner, executive director of the United Nations Environment Programme.

+“There is a clear opportunity for business to partner and drive innovative low-carbon and energy-efficient solutions forward,” adds Novozymes CEO Peder Holk Nielsen.

-U.S. Secretary of State John Kerry views the Paris accord “as perhaps one of the biggest job creators in the world,” one which will include increased private sector employment for researchers and developers of new materials and technology.
+U.S. Secretary of State John Kerry views the Paris accord “as perhaps one of the biggest job creators in the world,” one that will include increased private-sector employment for researchers and developers of new materials and technology.

 Join the conversation